Scripture Reference:![]()

 Activities:

-- Since wheat and barley were the most common kinds of seeds planted in Palestine, try to find grainy breads that contain these.
-Let the children taste the breads.
+- Since wheat and barley were the most common kinds of seeds planted in Palestine, try to find grainy bread that contain these.
+Let the children taste the bread.

-- Bring seed packets or a gardening guide to class and let children read about the care required for plants.
+- Bring seed packets or a gardening guide today and let children read about the care required for these plants.

-- Bring various types of fruit to class to have a snack and look at the seeds.
+- Provide various types of fruit for a snack and look at the seeds.

-- Relate different situations and let students decide which type of soil that situation falls under.
+- Describe various situations and let the children decide which type of soil each situation falls under.
 Example: “Suzy listens to the sermon at church about not swearing.
 She even takes notes and writes down scriptures.
 She says she will never swear again.
 After church she forgets all about the lesson and starts swearing as soon as she is back with her friends.
 What kind of soil is Suzy?
 Rocky.”
-For more active participation you can let children hold seeds and plant them in the rocky soil when they answer the question.

-- For review draw a big heart on the chalk/white board and put a cross inside it to divide it into four parts.
+- For review, draw a big heart on the chalk/whiteboard and put a cross inside it to divide it into four parts.
 Each section will represent one of the four types of hearts.
 Ask the children to help you think of words that go in each section.
 For example, the first section might contain words such as path, birds, hard, eaten, heart, message, kingdom, sown and seeds.
-At the end write the names of the children in the section where the good soil is.
-Remind them that God wants us to have good hearts that love and obey him.
+At the end, write the children’s names in the section where the good soil is.
+Remind them that God wants us to have good hearts that love and obey Him.

 Other Online Resources: